createEndpoint

 const endpoint = createEndpoint("POST", "/users", handler, config)Overload 2: Route + Config

-When you pass the route pattern as the first argument to createEndpointConfig, the dynamic route parameters become fully typed inside your middlewares.
+When the route pattern is passed as the first argument to createEndpointConfig, the dynamic route parameters become fully typed inside middlewares.
 This provides better type inference and avoids manually defining generics.

 import { createEndpointConfig, createEndpoint } from "@aura-stack/router"